ucaiado/rl_trading/README.md

 ==================

 I propose the use of a learning algorithm and tile coding to develop an interest rate trading strategy directly from historical high-frequency order book data.
 No assumption about market dynamics is made, but it requires creating a simulator wherewith the learning agent can interact to gain experience.
 This repository contains the framework created and it is related to my dissertation to the [Quantitative Finance ](http://eesp.fgv.br/en/ensino/mestrado-profissional/economia/area-financas-quantitativas/presentation) Mastership Program, from FGV University.
 You can check my report <a href="https://www.dropbox.com/s/ynyf8oynn304zkf/hft_trademodl_RL.pdf?dl=0" target="_blank">here </a>(it is in Portuguese).
-The code structure is heavily inspired by OpenAi's [Gym](https://github.com/openai/gym) and (especially) Udacity's [smartcab](https://github.com/udacity/machine-learning/tree/master/projects/smartcab) project.
+The folder structure is heavily inspired by OpenAi's [Gym](https://github.com/openai/gym) and the code in Udacity's [smartcab](https://github.com/udacity/machine-learning/tree/master/projects/smartcab) project.

 ### Install